Pharmaceutical Marketing Strategies

-As one of the most highly regulated industries, pharma has to maintain high ethical standards in communications.
-However, it is easier and cheaper to maintain standards by embedding advisors in marketing teams rather than training each sales representative to follow the guidelines.
+As one of the most highly regulated industries, the pharmaceutical industry has to maintain high ethical standards in communications.
+However, it is easier and cheaper to maintain standards by embedding advisors in pharmaceutical marketing teams rather than training each sales representative to follow the guidelines.

 Pharmaceutical products are often aimed at a small percentage of the population.
-Once confined to placements in mass communication channels, ads can now be targeted to reach patients and HCPs directly, at the right moment, and in the right context, personalized to feel like one-to-one communications.
+This requires an effective pharmaceutical marketing strategy.
+Once confined to placements in mass communication channels, ads can now be targeted to reach patients and HCPs (individual healthcare professionals and healthcare providers) directly, at the right moment, and in the right context, personalized to feel like one-to-one communications.

-Even one-to-one communication with healthcare practitioners (HCPs) becomes easier and less costly as companies develop more patient- and provider-focused communications and utilize new, effective formats and channels.
+Even one-to-one communication with healthcare practitioners and providers becomes easier and less costly as pharma companies develop more patient- and provider-focused communications and utilize new, effective pharmaceutical marketing strategies and channels.

 One of the significant trends of the digital age is that customers become increasingly distrustful towards companies without a positive image.
-Neutral is no longer enough.
-In addition, HCPs are becoming better educated and more aware of safety and ethics in areas adjacent to pharma products.
+Neutral marketing efforts are no longer enough.
+In addition, HCPs are becoming better educated and more aware of safety and ethics in areas adjacent to pharmaceutical products.

 Building trust in communication means absolute honesty – making no misleading or untestable value claims.
-Instead, a focus on quality data and presentation, partnering with other trusted institutions, and CSR activities will see your brand inspire trust.
+Pharmaceutical companies succeeded in this by focusing their marketing activities on quality data and presentation, partnering with other trusted institutions, and CSR activities will see your brand inspire trust.

-Digital channels let companies exert better control over their communication style and metrics, especially for a diversified portfolio of products, by embedding expert oversight in marketing teams.
+Digital channels let pharma companies exert better control over their communication style and metrics, especially for a diversified portfolio of products, by embedding expert oversight in pharmaceutical marketing teams.

 Note: Digital channels make gathering feedback from HCPs and patients easier.